 Mario de Haro-Martí is an Extension Educator for the University of Idaho.
 He works helping Idaho producers to manage and reduce the environmental impact of their livestock and farming operations while increasing their productivity, sustainability, and workforce education

 Doug Finkelnburg is a University of Idaho Extension Educator whose focus is cereal cropping systems in dryland agriculture.
 He has worked as a lead research technician with University of Idaho’s Northern Idaho Small Grain and Grain-Legume Variety Testing and the Northern Idaho Soft White Winter Wheat Breeding programs.
 He received B.S and M.S. degrees in Environmental Science from the UI.

 Sonia A. Hall is a Sustainable Systems Analyst at WSU, helping research teams discuss their projects with producers, legislators, agencies, and agricultural professionals.
 This discourse uses many mechanisms, including written products, webinars, blogs posts, and field days.

-Gabrielle Roesch-McNally is a Postdoctoral Fellow with the Northwest Climate Hub where she focuses on developing climate resources for natural resource managers.
-She also does applied research on the human dimensions of climate change with a focus on farmer decision making.
+Gabrielle Roesch-McNally was a Postdoctoral Fellow with the Northwest Climate Hub where she focused on developing climate resources for natural resource managers.
+She also conducted applied research on the human dimensions of climate change with a focus on farmer decision making and agricultural adaptation.

-Brooke Saari is an Extension Coordinator at WSU.
-She supports small farms extension, coordinates grant proposals, and plans outreach events.
+Brooke Saari was an Extension Coordinator at WSU.
+She supported small farms extension, coordinated grant proposals, and planned outreach events.
 She earned her M.S. in Environmental Science, and worked in natural resource education for 7 years.

-Tara Zimmerman is an Associate in Research at CSANR focusing on technology and ways to engage audiences with CSANR research.
-She also manages the proposal review and reporting processes for several Center-based grant programs.
+Tara Zimmerman was an Associate in Research at CSANR focused on technology and ways to engage audiences with CSANR research.
+She also managed the proposal review and reporting processes for several Center-based grant programs.